jpedro/jpedro.github.io/.posts/chaos.md

 As soon as that minimum acceptance is achieved there's less than zero incentives to improve it.
 To polish it.
 Refactor it.
 To revisit tech debt left behind.
+And sometimes completely rethink and redo it.

 After the struggles to make it airborne, developers are keen to move to shinnier things.
 Managers to end the apologising and proclaim "Mission Accomplished" (_cue George W. Bush_).

 Touching code that barely works becomes a risky adventure, that only